 Coping practically with sight changes

-Even if the cancer has only affected one eye, you may have vision difficulties because the sight in your remaining eye isn’t perfect.
+Cancer that has affected only one eye can cause problems with vision because the sight in your remaining eye might not be perfect.

-A change in how well you see can have a big impact on your ability to read, drive, work and get around.
-There is a lot of help available to people with visual problems, and this can make your life a lot easier.
+A change in how well you see can have a significant impact on your ability to read, drive, work and get around.
+But there is a lot of support available for people with visual problems, and this can make your life a lot easier.

-The help you need depends on how your vision has been affected.
+What type of help you need will depend on how your vision has been affected.

 Regular eye check ups

-If you have had any changes in your vision it is important that you have regular check ups with an eye specialist.
+If you have had any changes in your vision, you will need regular check ups with an eye specialist.

-This may be every 6 months or less often depending on how much your sight is affected.
-Your cancer doctor will arrange your eye check ups during your follow up.
+This may be every 6 months or less, often depending on how much your sight is affected.
+Your cancer specialist will arrange your eye check ups during your follow up.

-If you've had one eye completely removed, you will need to make sure that you look after your remaining eye and regular check ups with an optician is the best way to do that.
+If you've had one eye completely removed, you will need to make sure that you look after your remaining eye.
+Regular check ups with an optician are the best way to do that.

 Day to day life with poor vision

 Changes to your vision can make it harder to get around.
-At first this can be very difficult.
+At first, this won't be easy.

-You will get used to this and adjust.
-You’ll probably find that you turn your head a lot more to the affected side to make yourself aware of objects around you.
+But you will get used to this and adjust.
+You might also find that you turn your head a lot more to the affected side to make yourself aware of objects around you.

 Help and support

 It is unlikely that your cancer will cause complete blindness.
-But if you already had visual loss in your other eye you may need a guide dog.
-Your specialist eye doctor will help you to make this decision.
+But if you already had visual loss in your other eye, you may need support to learn new skills to help you adapt.
+For example, your specialist eye doctor might suggest you consider having a guide dog.

 Aids for poor vision